aws-samples/genai-knowledge-capture/README.md

 If any step within the StepFunction workflow failed, you will receive an email notification.

-## Trigger the AWS StepFunction using AWS Cli
+## Trigger the AWS StepFunction using AWS CLI

 After deployment, you can trigger the deployed AWS State Machine using the following command:
 ```